TheoBosselet/TheoBosselet/README.md

 # About me

 I'm a student at **[Polytech Lille](https://https://www.polytech-lille.fr/formation/8-specialites/systemes-embarques/)** in France.
 My favorite fields are software development and electronic.
-Currently looking for an internship in embedded systems for 3 years.

 <br>